prometheus/docs/content/docs/operating/security.md

 For those using Grafana note that [dashboard permissions are not data source permissions](http://docs.grafana.org/administration/permissions/#data-source-permissions), so do not limit a user's ability to run arbitrary queries in proxy mode.

-Various Prometheus components support client-side authentication and encryption.
-If TLS client support is offered, there is often also an option called `insecure_skip_verify` which skips SSL verification.

 ## Secrets